Sports betting

 Sports betting is one of the fastest-growing forms of gambling, particularly among young South Australians.
-It involves placing bets on the outcomes of sporting events such as AFL, rugby, soccer, and tennis.
-The rise in sports betting is driven by its easy accessibility via smartphones and the heavy promotion through advertising on TV and social media, which often portrays gambling as fun, a quick way to make money, and a normal part of watching the game.
+It involves placing bets on the outcomes of sporting events such as AFL, rugby, soccer, tennis and racing.
+Sports betting is growing because it’s easy to access on smartphones and heavily advertised on TV and social media where gambling is made to seem like a normal part of watching the game.

 Find out about Here for the Game, a new program to disrupt the link between sports and gambling.